Start / Menu > Find Press Releases > Full Press Release

 About Arts Alliance Media:

-Arts Alliance Media, based in London with offices in Paris, Amsterdam, Barcelona, Oslo and Berlin, is the worldwide leader in digital cinema, offering a complete range of services, as well as VPF financing solutions.
-These services include installation, maintenance and support for digital cinema systems, software solutions developed in-house, management and delivery of content to cinemas, and alternative content and live events.
-Currently AAM has over 3,000 screens signed up in multiple territories, including with many leading exhibitors across Europe, and has Virtual Print Fee agreements in place with all six Hollywood studios.
-AAM’s strategic partnership with Arqiva allows exhibitors to benefit from satellite delivery of content.
-The company’s digital cinema lab has mastered over 1500 titles to date and shipped over 50,000 prints.
+Arts Alliance Media, based in London with offices in Paris, Amsterdam, Barcelona, Oslo, Milan and Berlin, is the worldwide leader in digital cinema, offering a complete range of services, as well as VPF financing solutions for digital conversion.
+These services include installation, maintenance and support for digital cinema systems; world-class software solutions; management and delivery of content to cinemas; and alternative content and live events.
+AAM has European Virtual Print Fee (VPF) agreements in place with all six Hollywood studios and has signed over 3,850 VPF screens in multiple territories, including with many leading exhibitors.
+The company recently activated its Latin American VPF programme with a raft of exhibitor signings in the past weeks.
+AAM's digital cinema software currently touches approximately 15,000 screens worldwide.
+The London-based Network Operations Centre supports over 5,500 digital screens around the world, and the company’s digital cinema lab has mastered over 2500 titles to date, and shipped hundreds of thousands of DCPs.
+AAM’s strategic partnership with Arqiva allows exhibitors to benefit from satellite delivery of content to cinemas.
 Arts Alliance Media was founded in 2003 by Thomas Høegh.

 Arts Alliance Media Directory page